TEST 2: Verifying Throttle Position Sensor Has 5 Volts

-If your 1.5L Honda Civic's TP sensor failed TEST 1, then the next step is to make sure it's getting power and Ground before concluding that it's fried.
-Why?
-Because if it's missing power (or ground), it won't produce an increasing/decreasing voltage signal.
+If your 1.5L Honda Civic's TP sensor failed TEST 1, then the next step is to make sure it's getting power since without it, the sensor won't produce an increasing/decreasing voltage signal.

-- The yellow with white stripe (YEL/WHT) wire.
-This is the one that supplies 5 Volts.
+The yellow with white stripe (YEL/WHT) wire is the one that supplies 5 Volts.

 You can see this test step performed in this YouTube video here: How To Test The TPS (1997, 1998, 1999, 2000, 2001 2.0L Honda CR-V) (NOTE: Although this video applies to the 1997-2001 2.0L Honda CR-V, the test procedure itself is the same for the 1993-2005 1.6L Honda Civic).